ESP8266 Thing Development Board Hookup Guide

 - Using the ESP8266 in Arduino -- A few gotchya's to look out for when programming the ESP8266 in Arduino.

+If you are ordering the ESP8266 Thing Development individually, you will need a few components to get started.
 Beyond the ESP8266 Thing Development Board itself, all you should need to get started is a micro-B USB Cable, which will deliver power the board and set up our USB programming interface.

 Before continuing on with this tutorial, you may want to familiarize yourself with some of these topics if they're unfamiliar to you: